1932 World Series: Game 4

 The Yankees loaded the bases in the top of the first on two singles and a hit-by-pitch, but scored just once on Lou Gehrig's sacrifice fly.
 A walk loaded the bases, but Lon Warneke in relief of Guy Bush retired the next two batters to end the inning.
 In the bottom half, after two singles, Frank Demaree's three-run home run off Johnny Allen put the Cubs atop 3–1.
 After an error and single, Billy Jurges's RBI single knocked Allen out of the game.
 Wilcy Moore relieved him and put the fire out, giving up only one additional run in 5 1/3 innings.
 Tony Lazzeri's two-out two-run home run in the third cut the Cubs' lead to 4–3.
 The Yankees took the lead in the sixth on a two-run single by Gehrig off Jakie May, but in the bottom half, two errors allowed the Cubs to tie the game.
 In the seventh, after loading the bases, three straight hits by Earle Combs, Joe Sewell and the Babe, the last World Series hits for Sewell and Ruth, put the Yankees up for good, 9–5.
 A hit-by-pitch reloaded the bases, but Bud Tinning retired two to end the inning.
 The Yankees blew the game open in the ninth off Burleigh Grimes, starting with a leadoff home run by Earle Combs, then after two outs, Gehrig walked before Lazzeri's second home run of the game made it 12–5 Yankees.
 They scored one more run when Bill Dickey singled and scored on Ben Chapman's double.
 In the bottom half, Herb Pennock allowed a leadoff single to Billy Herman who stole second and third on defensive indifferences and scored on Woody English's groundout before Pennock retired the next two hitters to end the series.

 The Yankees had won their fourth World Series, and their 12th consecutive Series game.
 It was the last Series for Yankee mainstays Ruth, Combs and Pennock.

 The Cubs extended their World Series victory drought to 24 years with their humiliating loss, their fourth consecutive in the Fall Classic after 1910, 1918 and 1929 (to the A's, Red Sox and A's again respectively).
 The Cubs' drought would end up lasting 108 years, having been finally ended when the Cubs defeated the Cleveland Indians in seven games to win the 2016 World Series.

+Despite Ruth's heroics, Gehrig was the real hero of the series batting .529 (he collected 9 hits out of 17 times at bat) with 8 RBIs and 3 home runs.